vincentchu/sim_cache/README.markdown

 # Usage

-SimCache consists of two parts: a simulated LRU cache with a size you designate, and a replay script that plays a log file against the idealized cache.
+SimCache consists of two parts: a simulated LRU cache with a user-specified size, and a replay script that plays a log file against the idealized cache.

-Please not that most LRU caches (e.g., Memcache) do not behave as a perfect LRU cache.
-Therefore, the results you obtain from SimCache will not match reality perfectly.
-But it's usually good enough for ballpark figures and understanding how large of a cache you'll need, given your current (or projected) usage patterns.
+Please note that most LRU caches (e.g., Memcache) do not behave as a perfect LRU cache.
+Therefore, the results obtained from SimCache will not perfectly match reality perfectly.
+However, the results are accurate enough to provide key characteristics about cache performance.

 ## The Log File

 The log file must be in the following format.
-The bracketed time stamp designates when an object is accessed; the second column is any string that uniquely identifies the object requested from the cache.
+The bracketed time stamp designates when an object was accessed; the second column is any string that uniquely identifies the object requested from the cache.
 For an example, see `spec/fixtures/test.log` (excerpted here):

       [Feb 28 01:34:31] post_44164631_js
     [Feb 28 01:34:59] post_44164631_js
     [Feb 28 01:52:36] post_11080788_html
     [Feb 28 02:09:28] post_44427139_html